 How, exactly, Jacqueline Bouvier Kennedy Onassis was related to Anthony or Abraham van Salee is unclear, at least to the New England Historical Society.
 (Perhaps a genealogist can help us out.)

-Under the ‘one drop’ racial code, all she needed was one distant ancestor from sub-Saharan ancestor to be considered black.
+Under the ‘one drop’ racial code, all she needed was one distant ancestor from sub-Saharan Africa to be considered black.
+The code, which first became law in Tennessee in 1910, decreed that a person with one drop of black blood was to be considered black.

-She wouldn’t be the first African-American to inhabit the White House as a member of the First Couple.
+She wouldn’t be the first African-American to inhabit the White House as a member of the First Couple under the one-drop rule.
 The van Salees were also the ancestors of Warren G. Harding, as well as the Vanderbilts, the Whitneys and Humphrey Bogart.

 Beaton, by the way, did not limit his catty remarks to Jackie Kennedy.
 He described Audrey Hepburn as looking ‘Mongolian’ with a huge mouth.